-Xiaomi is one of the largest smartphone manufacturer in China.
+Xiaomi is one of the largest smartphone manufacturers in China.
 Xiaomi integrates ACRCloud’s music recognition & Query by Singing/Humming technologies in MIUI.
-Hundreds of millions MIUI users will not only be able to identify music playing in their surrounding environment, but also be able to hum a tune and have the ACRCloud engine recognize it on MIUI’s music platform, Mi Music.
+Hundreds of millions of MIUI users will not only be able to identify music playing in their surrounding environment, but also be able to hum a tune and have the ACRCloud engine recognize it on MIUI’s music platform, Mi Music.
 Users will then be able to stream and/or download the respective song from Mi Music’s extensive music library.

-ACRCloud provides the very unique humming recognition of music on Mi Music.
+ACRCloud provides the unique humming recognition of music on Mi Music.
 Users are able to hum/sing a tune to Mi Music and get the title and artist name of the songs in a few seconds.

 Omusic is the third biggest music service in Taiwan.
 It integrates ACRCloud’s Query by Humming service on its mobile apps, to be the first and only music service which provides humming recognition in its market.